Medical Assistant Interview Tips for Success

 It is common for Medical Assistants to do a combination of clinical tasks and administrative work.
 Be ready to talk about the office tasks you have been trained to do.

 Example: “We learned many front office duties in my training program at the Allen School of Health Sciences.
-I have been trained on medical billing and coding and Electronic Health Records.
+I have been trained in medical billing and coding and Electronic Health Records.
 I am also comfortable talking to patients both on the phone and in person.”

 1. Have You Been Trained in Phlebotomy?
 Are You Comfortable Drawing Blood?